Olive oil - the Greeks’ greatest invention (sorry, alarm clock, but you didn’t stand a chance).

 But with all that oil living so close to an oven, it has to make you wonder just how safe it is to store olive oil in your kitchen.
-Sure, you only use a small amount when cooking, but what if you spilt some or a flame came close to your bottle of olive oil?
+Sure, you only use a small amount when cooking, but what if you spilled some or a flame came close to your bottle of olive oil?
 What would happen then?

-If you are curious to how dangerous olive oil can be in a fire situation, then look no further for the answers.
+If you are curious about how dangerous olive oil can be in a fire situation, then look no further for the answers.
 Here is all the information you need about olive oil to know how to handle and store it properly in your kitchen without putting yourself at risk.

 What Is Olive Oil?

 Olive oil is a liquid fat used for many purposes.
 It is obtained from olives by pressing them and squeezing the oil out.